prague-lambda/clojure-web-demo/demo/demo-1-jetty/README.md

-# demo 1
+# Demo 1

 Demonstrates very basic ring and jetty usage. [core.clj](src/demo/core.clj) has only two functions: hello-world and -main.

--main executes jetty server - and there are only two parameters - function which handles any request and configuration map.
+Function -main launches jetty server - and there are only two
+parameters: function which handles any request and configuration map.

 Handler function accepts one argument (request) which returns result map (includes keys like :status, :body etc).
 If you expected complex configuration